 Education

-Three-dimensional representations of a landscape are ideal teaching material for geographically education.
-On one hand, they are easier to understand than maps, on the other hand, they are able to help comprehend the concept of contour lines in topographic maps.
-The training of geological understanding can be elevated by using type reliefs who show geomorphologic typically sites like a glacier with its moraines, a fjord or a volcanic island etc. But a terrain model also can make the pupils simply familiar with the surroundings of their place of domicile and the morphology of their country respectively.
+Three-dimensional representations of a landscape are ideal teaching materials for geographic education.
+They are both easier to understand than maps and enable students to comprehend the concept of contour lines in topographic maps.
+Geological understanding can be simplified by using type reliefs showing geomorphologic sites like a glacier with its moraines, a fjord or a volcanic island, etc. But a terrain model can also easily familiarise the pupils with the surroundings of their place of living and the morphology of their country.

-It is also possible, to build a terrain model with pupils by its own.
-There exist a lot of easy techniques to create models [1].
+It is also possible to build a terrain model with pupils and a lot of easy techniques to create models exist [1].

 Glacier created by Albert Heim